peet1993/SupplyToggle/README.md

-# SlowBelt
+# SupplyToggle
-A slow belt mod for the game Factorio.
+A mod for the game Factorio.
+Allows you to toggle on/off being supplied by bots.